Shopping Near Alder Hotel Uptown New Orleans

-Bambi DeVille’s second location Uptown is a jewel box of a boutique and a welcome addition to her French Quarter original outpost (with better parking).
+Bambi DeVille’s Vintage Clothing is a jewel box of a boutique.
 The vast collection spans the Edwardian and Victorian eras, extending to the artfully beaded gowns, birdcage veils, furs, Japanese kimonos, Bakelite accessories, crocheted cover-ups, and sherbet-hued 1950s prom dresses.
 Notably, the boutique also has men’s and children’s vintage clothing.
-Everything is curated to the tee, kept in pristine condition and organized by era.
+Everything is curated to the tee, kept in pristine condition, and organized by era.
 The owner has been collecting museum-quality vintage pieces for decades and is a treasure trove of fashion knowledge.

 4119 Magazine St.

 A trendy nationwide chain that buys, sells and trades vintage and used clothing and accessories for men and women, Buffalo Exchange is a reliable stop for gear ranging from designer evening dresses to basics to funky accessories.
 Located on a bustling stretch of Magazine Street and surrounded by boutiques and restaurants, Buffalo Exchange is popular among locals and visitors alike.
 Thanks to its affordability and proximity to the Loyola and Tulane campuses, it’s also frequented by college students.

 This elegant vintage boutique showcases a carefully curated selection of rare and gorgeous vintage pieces spanning the decades including Jazz Age, many of them designer (think vintage Chanel earrings, Gatsby-esque rhinestone headbands, and bridal romantic lingerie of yesteryear).
 Everything is in pristine condition and impeccably presented.